samersm/fluorite/README.md

 * git pull origin master 			//To pull from github to local machine

+* git remote add upstream <Github Link URL>         // To Fork a github rebository <Fork from website>

+* git remote -v         // Then Clone the repository

+* git pull upstream master              // Use upstream to sync

 * mv <folder to move> <destination>     // To move folder with git

 * mv /home/<user>/South_America /home/<user>/North_America/